aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/xpssaveoptions/_index.md

 ```

 Creates options for saving xps file.

+**Remarks**

 NOTE: This constructor is now obsolete.
 Instead, please use XpsSaveOptions() constructor.
 This property will be removed 12 months later since August 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |